arslanaybars/design.pattern.practices/adapter.pattern/README.md

 !!
 Adapter pattern intent to convert the interface of a class into another interface clients expect

-**Collabration :** Clientts call operations on an Adapter instance; Adapter instance calls Adaptee operations that carry out the request
+**Collabration :** Clients call operations on an Adapter instance; Adapter instance calls Adaptee operations that carry out the request

 ##### Related Patterns
 - Repository